Places to visit in Scotland

 The whole country, from the southern uplands to the remotest Highlands, has raised its tourism game hugely since those 1970s summer camping holidays when we parents were bitten senseless by midges.
 And it’s on your doorstep, which means there’s no need to set foot in a plane, with all the toe-curling moments that presents.

 But it’s not just about the capital.
-Glasgow is renowned for its terrifically friendly attitude towards kids, and there’s more for them to do than you could possibly fit in one visit.
-Try the amazing Glasgow Science Centre on Clydeside; the miles-more-fun-than-it-sounds Transport Museum in Kelvin Hall; the mini-museum for kids in the Kelvingrove Art Gallery and Museum; the fascinating Victorian Tenement House in Buccleuch Street; and the sweeping historical display that is the People’s Palace and Winter Gardens on Glasgow Green.
+Glasgow, Scotland’s largest city is a great mix, with austere Victorian buildings that belie the friendliness of the people.
+It's renowned for its terrifically friendly attitude towards kids, and there’s more for them to do than you could possibly fit in one visit - it's packed with museums and galleries, topped with a vibrant nightlife and plenty of family-friendly activities.
+Try the amazing Glasgow Science Centre on Clydeside, with fun workshops; the Riverside Museum of transport and Tall Ship just alongside - kids love exploring this impressive vessel from top to bottom ; the mini-museum for kids in the Kelvingrove Art Gallery and Museum; the fascinating Victorian Tenement House in Buccleuch Street; and the sweeping historical display that is the People’s Palace and Winter Gardens on Glasgow Green.

-Aberdeen, with its stark granite face, yields up such wonders as the cool Satrosphere Science Centre and neighbouring Codonas amusement park.
-Dundee teaches biology in a uniquely kid-friendly way at Sensation.
+Aberdeen, with its stark granite face, yields up such wonders as the cool Aberdeen Science Centre and neighbouring Codona's Amusement Park.
+Dundee teaches biology in a uniquely kid-friendly way at the Dundee Science Centre.
 And Inverness provides a buzzing base from which to go Nessie hunting.

 Stirling has a castle and town-gaol experience that are fabulously child-orientated.
 Nearby, and less than an hour’s drive from Edinburgh and Glasgow, Blair Drummond Safari & Adventure Park is the place to take a boat-trip around an island of chimps, drive through a big-cat enclosure and get a bit closer to the friendlier inhabitants of the park, such as pot-bellied Vietnamese pigs, in the petting zoo.

-As for the many beaches that Scotland has to offer, highlights include the white sandy beaches of Nairn in Invernesshire, with gorgeous views across the Moray Firth to the Black Isle – a wonderful local secret.
+As Scotland's best beaches with kids, highlights include the white sandy beaches of Nairn in Invernesshire, with gorgeous views across the Moray Firth to the Black Isle – a wonderful local secret.
 On a sunny day (and yes, there are many), it’s bliss to chill out on its unspoilt and uncrowded central beach and let the kids splash in the superb outdoor pool while you relax with a drink and watch a game of village cricket on the green beside the old Victorian bandstand.

 For children of an inquisitive nature, the rock-pools on the beaches at St Andrews provide endless afternoons of poking about.
-Film buffs might like to note that the sandy stretch next to the pools was where Chariots of Fire was filmed.
+The sandy stretch next to the pools was where Chariots of Fire was filmed.

-Get back to nature in Galloway Forest Park, Britain’s biggest forest park – see our feature on the book-town of Wigtown and other Galloway attractions.
+Get back to nature in the Galloway Forest Park, Britain’s biggest.

 Weather will be your over-riding concern on family holidays in Scotland, but it should by no means deter you, even when it’s adverse – it all depends on what sort of a break you’re after.
 Spring is the classic time to see Scotland because it’s not too crowded, the weather is warming up and hotel prices haven’t reached their peak.
 It’s also a great time for anglers as the salmon are in abundance, making their journeys upstream.